Blazored/Modal/docs/docs/configuration/size.md

 The width of a modal can be configured using the `Size` option.
 Blazored Modal has a range of built-in sizes as well as the ability to define a custom size.

+- Automatic (Size is determined by the content)
 - Small (300px)
 - Medium (500px)
 - Large (800px)